elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

   type: boolean
   description: '[DEPRECATION WARNING - This field is deprecated and will be removed in a future release.
 Use the prebuilt field to determine if a rule is an Elastic prebuilt rule or a custom rule.] - Determines whether the rule is immutable (i.e. cannot be modified by the user).'

-# Add the top-level `prebuilt` object and its subfields `isCustomized` and `elasticUpdateDate`
+# Add the top-level `external_source` object and its subfields `repo_name`, `is_customized` and `source_updated_at`
-IsPrebuiltRuleCustomized:
+ExternalSourceRepoName:
+  type: string
+  description: Name of the external origin repo where rule originated from.
+For rules created by Elastic and originating from the `detection-rules` repo, the value should be `elastic_prebuilt`.

+IsExternalRuleCustomized:
   type: boolean
-  description: Determines whether the prebuilt rule has been customized by the user (i.e. any of its fields have been modified and diverge from the base value).
+  description: Determines whether an external/prebuilt rule has been customized by the user (i.e. any of its fields have been modified and diverged from the base value).

-ElasticUpdateDate:
+SourceUpdatedAt:
   type: string
   format: date-time
-  description: The date and time that the prebuilt rule was last updated by Elastic.
+  description: The date and time that the external/prebuilt rule was last updated in its source repository.

-Prebuilt:
+ExternalSourceAttributes:
   type: object
-  description: Property whose existence  determines whether the rule is an Elastic Prebuilt Rule that can receive upstream updates via Fleet.
-Contains  information relating to prebuilt rules.
+  description: Property whose existence determines whether the rule is an externally sourced rule.
+Contains information relating to externally sourced rules.
+Elastic Prebuilt rules are a specific case of externally sourced rules.
   properties:
-    isCustomized:
+    repo_name:
+      $ref:
+    is_customized:
-      $ref: '#/components/schemas/IsPrebuiltRuleCustomized'
+      $ref: '#/components/schemas/IsExternalRuleCustomized'
-    elasticUpdateDate:
+    source_updated_at:
-      $ref: '#/components/schemas/ElasticUpdateDate'
+      $ref: '#/components/schemas/SourceUpdatedAt'
   required:
+    - repo_name
     - isCustomized
 #  [... file continues below ...]
 ```